RaysaRivera/Honors_proj1/Man_in_the_middle.md

 ## Code of a proper solution:

 There is no definite solution, there are only prevention techniques.

+When using public key protocol, you can help prevent MITM by requiring identities to be checked.
+With TLS (Transport Layer Security), users are authenticated through a trusted third party (a certificate authority) that verifies that the Bob received Alice’s actual public key rather than an imposter’s like Matt.
+Likewise, Alice can check her communications with Bob since the public key will be digitally signed by the certificate authority.

 ## Real World Example of the attack: